 Social Signs Of Heroin Addiction

-- Legal issues: The illegal nature of heroin often leads to encounters with law enforcement, resulting in arrests or legal troubles.
+- Legal issues: The illegal nature of heroin leads to encounters with law enforcement, resulting in arrests or legal troubles.

 What Are The Causes Of Heroin Addiction?

-Four causes of heroin addiction are genetic predisposition, psychological and environmental factors, and early exposure to prescription opioids.
+The causes of heroin addiction are genetic predisposition, psychological and environmental factors, and early exposure to prescription opioids.
 Understanding these causes helps in developing comprehensive treatment plans.

 Genetic Factors